- Reference Number: HEY-380/2020

 You should expect to have some pain at the operation site.
 To help this we may give you an injection in your spine or to the nerves next to the spine, or patient controlled analgesia, which is when pressing a button gives you pain relief; or we may choose another method of controlling your pain.
 We will do our best to control your pain as much as possible without endangering you, if necessary involving a dedicated pain management nurse.
 Further details will be available to you in the pre-assessment clinic.

 There are things which you should expect following hip replacement surgery.
-These include: numbness around the hip; swelling of the leg for several months, bruising in the early weeks post surgery, residual aches in the leg or hip (in some cases for unknown reasons).
+These include: numbness around the hip; swelling of the leg for several months, bruising in the early weeks after surgery, residual aches in the leg or hip (in some cases for unknown reasons); possible back pain and/or trapped nerve symptoms, particularly if these were present before the operation.

 Looking after your new hip